-- (52)(61) STAINS are opaque or semi-transparent coatings which are formulated to change the color but not conceal the grain pattern or texture. - (53)(62) SWIMMING POOL COATINGS are coatings specifically formulated for or applied to the interior of swimming pools, including but not limited to water park attractions, ponds and fountains, and to resist swimming pool chemicals. - (54)(63) SWIMMING POOL REPAIR COATINGS are chlorinated, rubber-based coatings used for the repair and maintenance of swimming pools over existing chlorinated, rubber-based coatings. - (55)(64) TINT BASE is an architectural coating to which colorants are added. - (56)(65) TRAFFIC COATINGS are coatings formulated for or applied to public streets, highways, and other surfaces including, but not limited to, curbs, berms, driveways, and parking lots. - (57)(66) UNDERCOATERS are coatings formulated for or applied to substrates to provide a smooth surface for subsequent coats. - (58)(67) VARNISHES are clear or pigmented wood finishes formulated with various resins to dry by chemical reaction. - VOLATILE ORGANIC COMPOUND (VOC) is as defined in Rule 102 Definition of Terms.
-For the purpose of this rule, tertiary butyl acetate (TtBAc) is not a VOC shall be considered exempt as a reactive organic compound only for purposes of reactive organic compound emissions limitations or reactive organic compound content requirements and will continue to be a reactive organic compound for purposes of all recordkeeping, emissions reporting, photochemical dispersion modeling, and inventory requirements which apply to reactive organic compounds, when used in industrial maintenance coatings, including zinc-rich industrial maintenance coatings and non-sacrificial anti-graffiti coatings. - (60)(69) WATERPROOFING SEALERS are coatings which are formulated for the primary purpose of preventing penetration of porous substrates by water. - (61)(70) WATERPROOFING CONCRETE/MASONRY SEALERS are clear or pigmented sealers, including concrete lacquers that are formulated for sealing concrete and masonry to provide resistance against water, alkalis, acids, ultraviolet light, and staining, or enhancing the appearance.
+(52)(59) STAINS are opaque or semi-transparent coatings which are formulated to change the color but not conceal the grain pattern or texture.

+- (53)(60) SWIMMING POOL COATINGS are coatings specifically formulated for or applied to the interior of swimming pools, including but not limited to water park attractions, ponds and fountains, and to resist swimming pool chemicals. - (54)(61) SWIMMING POOL REPAIR COATINGS are chlorinated, rubber-based coatings used for the repair and maintenance of swimming pools over existing chlorinated, rubber-based coatings. - (55)(62) TINT BASE is an architectural coating to which colorants are added. - (56)(63) TRAFFIC COATINGS are coatings formulated for or applied to public streets, highways, and other surfaces including, but not limited to, curbs, berms, driveways, and parking lots. - (57)(64) UNDERCOATERS are coatings formulated for or applied to substrates to provide a smooth surface for subsequent coats. - (58)(65) VARNISHES are clear or pigmented wood finishes formulated with various resins to dry by chemical reaction. - (59)(66) VOLATILE ORGANIC COMPOUND (VOC) is as defined in Rule 102 - Definition of Terms.
+For the purpose of this rule, tertiary butyl acetate (TtBAc) is not a VOC shall be considered exempt as a VOC only for purposes of VOC emissions limitations or VOC content requirements and will continue to be a VOC for purposes of all recordkeeping, emissions reporting, photochemical dispersion modeling, and inventory requirements which apply to VOCs, when used in industrial maintenance coatings, including zinc-rich industrial maintenance coatings and nonsacrificial anti-graffiti coatings.

-- (71) WOOD PRESERVATIVES are coatings formulated to protect wood from decay or insect attack by the addition of a wood preservative chemical registered by the California Environmental Protection Agency. - (62)(72) WORKSITE means any location where paint application takes place. - (63)(73) ZINC-RICH INDUSTRIAL MAINTENANCE PRIMERS are primers formulated to contain a minimum of 65 percent metallic zinc powder (zinc dust) by weight of total solids for application to metal substrates.
+- (60)(67) WATERPROOFING SEALERS are coatings which are formulated for the primary purpose of preventing penetration of porous substrates by water. - (61)(68) WATERPROOFING CONCRETE/MASONRY SEALERS are clear or pigmented sealers, including concrete lacquers that are formulated for sealing concrete and masonry to provide resistance against water, alkalis, acids, ultraviolet light, and staining, or enhancing appearance. - (69) WOOD PRESERVATIVES are coatings formulated to protect wood from decay or insect attack by the addition of a wood preservative chemical registered by the California Environmental Protection Agency. - (62)(70) WORKSITE means any location where construction or regular maintenance occurs, including architectural coating application. - (63)(71) ZINC-RICH INDUSTRIAL MAINTENANCE PRIMERS are primers formulated to contain a minimum of 65 percent metallic zinc powder (zinc dust) by weight of total solids for application to metal substrates.